-On a reported basis, which includes the impact of volatile items (primarily short-term macroeconomic variations), net income attributed to common shareholders amounted to \$769 million, EPS was \$7.48 and ROE[†] was 11.6%.
+Net income attributed to the common shareholder amounted to \$847 million in 2023, which compares to the restated result of \$471 million in 2022.
 Refer to the "Profitability" section of this Management's Discussion and Analysis for more information on the Company's profitability in 2023.